ygemici/osz/loader/README.md

 cp yourkernel tmp/sys/core
 # copy more files to tmp/ directory
 cd tmp
-# create your filesystem image or an archive.
-For the latter, use one of these:
+# create your filesystem image (SFS, FS/Z or your own) or an archive.
+# For the latter, you can use one of these:
 find . | cpio -H newc -o | gzip > ../INITRD
 find . | cpio -H crc -o | gzip > ../INITRD
 find . | cpio -H hpodc -o | gzip > ../INITRD